 All School Staff – All school staff who do not have designated lead responsibility for child protection are required to undertake SSCP approved training to promote and safeguard the welfare of children and young people every eighteen months.
 This is currently available through the Whole School Safeguarding and Child Protection training, provided by School Workforce Development.

-As safeguarding is ‘everybody’s’ responsibility, all staff in the school should know who to contact if they are concerned about a child or young person so it is important to ensure all new staff receive appropriate induction and regularly updated training so that they clearly understand their roles and responsibilities.
+As safeguarding is ‘everybody’s responsibility, all staff in the school should know who to contact if they are concerned about a child or young person so it is important to ensure all new staff receive appropriate induction and regularly updated training so that they clearly understand their roles and responsibilities.

 Designated Safeguarding Lead(s) and Deputies – As a minimum the Designated Safeguarding Lead(s) and any Deputies should attend the SSCP Working Together to Safeguard Children course and the Multi-Agency Level 3 Guest Speaker course and any recommended supplementary courses for Designated Safeguarding Lead(s), preferably prior to, or as soon as possible, after beginning the role of a Designated or Deputy Safeguarding Lead.